microsoft/nni/docs/en_US/Compressor/Pruner.md

 We implement a guided heuristic search method, Simulated Annealing (SA) algorithm, with enhancement on guided search based on prior experience.
 The enhanced SA technique is based on the observation that a DNN layer with more number of weights often has a higher degree of model compression with less impact on overall accuracy.

-- Randomly initialize a pruning rate (sparsities) distribution.
+- Randomly initialize a pruning rate distribution (sparsities).
 - While current_temperature < stop_temperature:
-    1. generate a perturbation to the current distribution
+    1. generate a perturbation to current distribution
     2. Perform fast evaluation on the perturbated distribution
     3. accept the perturbation according to the performance and probability, if not accepted, return to step 1
     4. cool down, current_temperature <- current_temperature * cool_down_rate